How to Add Color in Lightroom Classic Using Hue, Saturation, and Luminance

 There are two ways to finely tune color in Adobe Lightroom.
 The HSL and Color panels are basically two modes for working with the same settings.
 You’ll find this panel in the Develop module of the application on the right side, just below the Tone Curve.

 This panel is labeled HSL / Color / B&W. In this tutorial, we’ll focus on the HSL and Color settings.
-You can work in either HSL or Color by clicking on the label at the top of the panel.
+You can work in either HSL or Color mode by clicking on the label at the top of the panel.

 When in HSL mode, the sliders are grouped by Hue, Saturation, and Luminance